 those who are under a great deal of pressure."

 — Richard Carlson

 We watch sport after sport where players are under pressure to perform.
-We watch races that are called victories by one one thousands of a second at 200+ miles per hour.
-In fact, we see show after show where people are under pressure in one form or another and we look up to them when they can not only handle it, but successfully traverse it, and when they don’t, we have a tendency to look down on them–they weren’t prepared, couldn’t handle the stress or the pressure.
+We watch races that are called victories by one-thousandth of a second at 200+ miles per hour.
+In fact, we see many shows where people are under pressure in one form or another and we look up to them when they can not only handle it, but successfully traverse it, and when they don’t, we have a tendency to look down on them–they weren’t prepared, couldn’t handle the stress or the pressure.